Unbesteveable/utxo-live/README.md

 ## Overview

 Every Bitcoin node accounts for all coins at all times by actively managing its UTXO (Unspent Transaction Output) database.
-This project renders a heatmap of the UTXO database that shows all coins in a single image (as seen on <a href=https://utxo.live/>utxo.live</a>).
+The python script above renders a heatmap of the UTXO database that shows all coins in a single image (as seen on <a href=https://utxo.live/>utxo.live</a>).
 The heatmap is a two dimensional histogram arranged by the date and BTC amount of each output.

 <!-- Requirements -->
 ## Requirements